 An audit committee, a nominating and corporate governance committee and a compensation committee have been established by our Board of Directors.
-During the year ended December 31, 2015, our Board of Directors held four Board meetings and eight Audit Committee meetings, one Nominating and Corporate Governance Committee meeting and one Compensation Committee meeting.
+During the year ended December 31, 2014, our Board of Directors held five Board meetings and ten Audit Committee meetings, one Nominating and Corporate Governance Committee meeting and zero Compensation Committee meetings.
 All directors attended at least 75% of the aggregate number of meetings of our Board of Directors and of the respective committees on which they served.
 We require each director to make a diligent effort to attend all board and committee meetings as well as each annual meeting of our stockholders.